Harshitha-Rachapalle/Terraform/README.md

 **terraform.tfstate** : in this statefile metadata will be stored . whenever if we do modification in main.tf file it will look into i.e plan look into statefile whether there are changes or not and then only apply command will work.

-**-->** we store configuration files in github whereas we store statefile in s3 bucket or terraform workspaces
+**-->** we store configuration files in github whereas we store **statefile** in s3 bucket or terraform workspaces

+**modules**: These are reusable in managing complex systems.
+Each module typically contains its own main.tf, variables.tf, outputs.tf

+**Dynamic Blocks**: where multiple items can be created within a resouce. for ex in ec2 , to define security groups, vpc , auto scaling we use dynamic blocks. "ingress" means inbound traffic and "egress" means outbound traffic. we'll define the values in varaibles.tf and will call in to main.tf by using **for_each**